SasanTazayoni/The-flower-works-CI-PP1/README.md

 # The Flower Works

-This is the final product for The Flower Works website, the full documentation can be found [here](https://github.com/SasanTazayoni/The-flower-works/blob/main/README.md).
+This is the final product for The Flower Works website, all of the changes below can be viewed on the website [here](https://sasantazayoni.github.io/The-flower-works-final-product/).

 The main differences in this version are requests from the client and they include:
 * Removal of the FAQ page